Nuclear matter effects on jet production at electron-ion colliders

 {\it Numerical Results.---} In the calculations that follow we use the CT14nlo PDF sets~\cite{Dulat:2015mca} for the proton and the nCTEQ15FullNuc PDF sets~\cite{Kovarik:2015cma} for the nucleus, as provided by {\sc Lhapdf6}~\cite{Buckley:2014ana}.
 Consistent with Ref.~\cite{Li:2020zbk}, we fix the nominal transport coefficient of cold nuclear matter $\langle k_\perp^2\rangle/\lambda_g=0.12$ GeV$^2$/fm, consider a gold (Au) nucleus, and average over the nuclear geometry.
 The in-medium shower corrections induced by the interactions between the final-state parton and the nucleus vary with the parton energy in the nuclear rest frame, where the lower energy partons receive larger medium corrections.
 Therefore, we focus on jet production in the forward rapidity region $2<\eta<4$, where the measurement is still possible but the jet energy is lower in the nuclear rest frame.
 For the inclusive jet cross section, we include all partonic channels and the resolved photon contribution.
 Our results in e+p collisions are consistent with the ones from Ref.~\cite{Boughezal:2018azh}.

 Nuclear effects on reconstructed jets in electron-nucleus collisions can be studied through the ratio

 The jet calculations correspond to the anti-k$_T$ algorithm and as a first example we choose a radius parameter $R=$0.5.
+The uncertainties of $R_{\rm eA}$ are calculated by varying the scale settings in the numerator and denominator simultaneously, i.e. in a correlated way as it minimizes the variation due to the overall normalization of cross sections.
 In Fig.~\ref{fig:ReAIF} bands correspond to scale uncertainties from varying the factorization scale and the jet scale by a factor of two independently.
 For jet rapidity $\eta=2$ at leading order, when the jet transverse momentum is in the range [5,25] GeV, the Bjorken-$x$ varies from [0.09, 0.43] corresponding to the so-called anti-shadowing and EMC regions of nuclear PDFs.
-As a result, there is an enhancement for small $p_T$ due to anti-shadowing and an suppression for large $p_T$ due to the EMC effect, which is shown by the blue band in Fig.~\ref{fig:ReAIF}.
+As a result, there is an enhancement for small $p_T$ due to anti-shadowing and a suppression for large $p_T$ due to the EMC effect, which is shown by the blue band in the upper panel of Fig.~\ref{fig:ReAIF}.
 The green band represents the final-state effects, which give rise to 10 - 20\% suppression when $p_T\sim 5$ GeV.
 They are smaller for larger jet energy as expected, and going to backward rapidities further reduces the effect of medium-induced parton showers.
-The predicted full $R_{\rm eA}(R=0.5)$ for 18 GeV (e) $\times$ 275 GeV (A) collisions is given the red band.
-The measurements of jet modification in future will improve our understanding of strong interactions inside nuclei and nuclear PDFs at moderate and large $x$.
+The predicted full $R_{\rm eA}(R=0.5)$ for 18 GeV (e) $\times$ 275 GeV (A) collisions is given by the red band.
+To illustrate the impact of a different nPDF choice, we show in the lower panel of Fig.~\ref{fig:ReAIF} a comparison between the $R_{eA}$ computed with the nCTEQ15~\cite{Kovarik:2015cma} and EPPS16~\cite{Eskola:2016oht} sets.
+We find that the difference in cross sections is less than 5\% \footnote{Other uncertainties can arise from Monte Carlo replicas within the same PDF set or variation in the transport properties of nuclear matter.}.
+The measurements of jet modification in the future will improve our understanding of strong interactions inside nuclei and nuclear PDFs at moderate and large Bjorken-$x$.